nickoala/sensor/examples/home-assistant/README.md

 sudo pip3 install pip wheel --upgrade sudo pip3 install homeassistant

-hass     # start Home Assistant webserver
+hass --open-ui     # start Home Assistant webserver
 ```

-The first time running `hass` takes a little long because it has to install a
+The first time running `hass` takes a while because it has to install a few more
-few more Python packages.
-After a while, you should be able to access it by
+Python packages.
+After a while, you should be able to access it by pointing your
-pointing your browser to `http://<Raspi's IP address>:8123`
+browser to `http://<Raspi's IP address>:8123`

 Sensor integration is done by modifying the file `/home/pi/.homeassistant/configuration.yaml`